-Subjects must satisfy all of the following criteria at the screening visit:
+Subjects must satisfy all of the following criteria at the screening and Day 1 visit:

-1. Subjects undergoing elective surgery (non-emergency, non-cardiothoracic, and non-intracranial surgery, anticipated to last at least 1 hour) requiring endotracheal intubation and inhalation general anesthesia during the maintenance period.
+1. Subjects undergoing elective surgery (non emergency, non cardiothoracic, and non intracranial surgery, anticipated to last at least 1 hour) requiring endotracheal intubation and inhalation general anesthesia during the maintenance period.
 Duration of surgery is defined as time from study drug administration to time of transfer from operating room to recovery room or PACU.
-2. Males or females, aged $\geq 18$ years old, with ASA-PS I to IV ([Appendix 14.8](#)).
+2. Males or females, aged ≥ 18 years old, with ASA-PS I to IV ([Appendix 14.8](#)).
 For ASA-PS IV subjects, clinical status must be optimized at time of preoperative anesthesia evaluation per judgement of the anesthesiologist.
-3. $\text{BMI} \geq 18 \text{ kg/m}^2$ .
-4. Vital signs at screening: $\text{RR} \geq 10$ and $\leq 24$ breaths/min; $\text{SpO}2 \geq 92\%$ in ambient air; $\text{SBP} \geq 90$ and $\leq 160 \text{ mmHg}$ ; $\text{DBP} \geq 55$ and $\leq 100 \text{ mmHg}$ ; $\text{HR} \geq 55$ (or $\geq 50$ if subjects are on beta blockers) and $\leq 100$ beats/min.
-5. For all women of childbearing potential, negative serum pregnancy test at screening and must have negative urine pregnancy test at baseline (Day 1).
-Additionally, women of childbearing potential\ and male subjects with female partners of childbearing potential must agree to use effective contraception as defined in the study protocol from the time of consent until 30 days post study drug administration.
-6. Capable of understanding the procedures and methods of this study, willing to sign an Informed Consent Form, and able to complete this study in strict compliance with the study protocol.
-7. Willing to comply with the site's COVID guidelines and testing requirements as applicable.
-8. Subjects with psychiatric diseases (schizophrenia, mania) must be considered stable on treatment (with SSRIs, SNRIs, TCAs, and MAOIs) and no hospitalizations and urgent care for at least 1 year.
+3. BMI ≥ 18 kg/m2.
+4. Vital signs at screening: RR ≥ 10 and ≤ 24 breaths/min; SpO2 $\geq 92\%$ in ambient air; SBP ≥ 90 and ≤ 160 mmHg; DBP ≥ 55 and ≤ 100 mmHg; HR ≥ 55 (or ≥ 50 if subjects are on beta blockers) and ≤ 100 beats/min.
+5. For all women of childbearing potential, negative serum pregnancy test within the screening period and negative urine pregnancy test at baseline (Day 1).
+Additionally, women of childbearing potential and male subjects with female partners of childbearing potential must agree to use effective contraception as defined in CSP Section 7.3.4 from the time of consent until 30 days post study drug administration.
+6. For subjects with known hypothyroidism and/or on thyroid-hormone replacement treatment (i.e., thyroxine), or subjects suspected to have thyroid dysfunction based on clinical history and physical exam, a TSH must be drawn and be within normal levels.
+7. Capable of understanding the procedures and methods of this study, willing to sign an Informed Consent Form, and able to complete this study in strict compliance with the study protocol.
+8. Willing to comply with the site's COVID guidelines and testing requirements as applicable.
+9. Patients with psychiatric/mental disorders must be considered stable on treatment (e.g., SSRIs, SNRIs, TCAs, MAOIs, psychotherapy) per investigator judgement, and no hospitalizations and urgent care due to the underlying psychiatric pathology for at least 12 months.